Second Battle of the Masurian Lakes: Casualties and losses

-The regiments of the Russian 27th, 28th, 29th, 53rd and 73rd infantry divisions lost 11 banners.
-In total, 80,500 men were captured, the 10th Army lost 136 machine guns and 323 guns, 3 aircraft were abandoned during the retreat, and one more was captured by the Germans.
-But the number of 100,000 Russian prisoners, repeatedly mentioned in the press (for the first time in the telegraph message of the German Supreme High Command on February 22), is not confirmed either by the reports of the headquarters of the German armies, or by the archival documents of the Russian side.
+According to Sergey Nelipovich's research, Russian troops lost 133,000 including 85,000 prisoners, he also points out that the German print media overestimated the number of prisoners to 100,000.

-Taking into account the available information about the number of prisoners, the death toll on the German side rises to 9,580 men (including 205 officers), on the Russian side it can reach 28,743 men, which indicates a high degree of fierce fighting.
-The largest share of the casualties of the Russian side falls on those who were captured, which also gives a total excess of the damage suffered in comparison with the Germans by almost 4 times.
+The losses of German troops are estimated at 20,000 to 31,000.

 Outcome

 The Second Battle of the Masurian Lakes gave the Germans a toehold in Russia; however, the Russians blocked further advances.
 In the following weeks, the Germans drove the Russians out of their remaining small enclaves in East Prussia.

 According to Buttar, "For Hindenburg and Ludendorff, the Second Battle of the Masurian Lakes – known in Germany as the Winter Battle of Masuria – was undoubtedly a victory, but it fell short of what had been intended.
-Much of Sievers' Tenth Army escaped the German attempts to create an encirclement to rival Tannenberg, albeit with substantial losses."
-Yuri Danilov, the Russian quartermaster general, stated, "This offensive by the German Eighth and Tenth Armies in February 1915 was definitely a great success for our enemies.
-Our Tenth Army was forced to withdraw from the territory of East Prussia, this time permanently.
+Much of Sievers' 10th Army escaped the German attempts to create an encirclement to rival Tannenberg, albeit with substantial losses."
+Yuri Danilov, the Russian quartermaster general, stated, "This offensive by the German 8th and 10th Armies in February 1915 was definitely a great success for our enemies.
+Our 10th Army was forced to withdraw from the territory of East Prussia, this time permanently.
 Once more, we suffered very severe losses of men and military material, in addition to which we suffered a substantial blow to our prestige in East Prussia for the third time.
 Our plan to secure this province in order to anchor our right flank and to advance on the lower Vistula was rendered impossible by the German tactical victory."